turingschool/launch-curriculum/module3/lessons/Week2/RestfulRoutes.md

 | **Update** | `/movies/:id` | PUT* | Update | Redirect | Update existing movie in database |
 | **Destroy** | `/movies/:id` | DELETE | Delete | Redirect | Delete existing movie |

-* The Update route can also use the PATCH method.
+* The **Update** route can also use the *PATCH* method.
 PUT updates an entire resource; PATCH updates a portion of the resource.

 ## RESTful Routes
-Let's take a look at two methods in our controller as it pertains to REST.
+We will focus on two methods in our controller as it pertains to REST.

 ### Index() method

 ```c#
 // GET: /Movies